neiliux/typescript-handler/README.md

 * source: 'string representation of your TS'
 * deleteOnExit: [true | false] - Remove generated JS file (including any generated sub-folders).
 Default is true.

-Note that the file and source options are mutually exclusive...
+Note that the file and source options are mutually exclusive.